 Try to learn from your mistakes

 We know.
 This is hard.
 To try to learn lessons from losses.
 But trust us on this one, always evaluate the situation and try to figure out why something happened as it happened.
 Don’t sit in front of a fire place and ask yourself “should I invest in cryptocurrency, at all”?
-Rather, take that experience as an asset for your next move, which will be better because you are know more now than you knew before.
+Rather, take that experience as an asset for your next move.
+Your next move will surely be better because you know more now than you knew before.
 We all start off as amateurs, and we have all lost money throughout our trading experience.
 No one is perfect, no one wins every single trade.
 Don’t let the losses discourage you, because the reality is they’re making you better trader if you choose to learn from them.

 Set stop losses for short-term trading

 For any coins that you are not intending to hold medium-term or long-term, always set stop losses.
 This is an important part of any cryptocurrency investment strategy for several reasons — the most obvious is mitigating your losses.
 But more importantly, you force yourself to decide on a point of acceptable loss, and because you now have a reference point, you are able to measure your effectiveness to keep or adjust for future trades.
 Sometimes, during a market dip, altcoins can plummet, and stop losses can lead to profitability by automatically selling for fiat that you can use to re-enter at lower prices.